-AMERI-CAN STABYHOUN ASSOCIATION CODE OF ETHICS Version 4.0 – 21 July 2017
+AMERI-CAN STABYHOUN ASSOCIATION CODE OF ETHICS Version 5.0 – 1 May 2020

-AMERI-CAN STABYHOUN ASSOCIATION CODE OF ETHICS
+AMERI-CAN STABYHOUN ASSOCIATION

 The main purpose of the Ameri-Can Stabyhoun Association, hereafter referred to as the ASA, is to preserve, protect and promote the health, character, appearance, and general well being of the Stabyhoun, as well as its natural working ability and other unique characteristics of the breed.

 It is mandatory that those who are concerned with the propagation of physically, mentally and temperamentally sound Stabyhouns subscribe to the ASA Code of Ethics.
 Measures should be taken to acquaint the general public with the contents of this Code, so they may not become innocent partners in improper breeding practices and the detrimental use of the Stabyhoun.

 The Breeders Advisory Committee of the ASA will use all the resources at their disposal to review my choices of suitable breeding partners for my Stabyhoun should I decide to pursue breeding.

 The Breeders Advisory Committee’s advice will be given as either positive or negative.
 It remains up to the breeder and stud owner to make the ultimate choice of what level of risk they are willing to absorb.
 However, litters bred with negative advice will not receive the aide of the ASA puppy intermediary in placing pups.